jqdsouza/Random-C-Programs/README.md

 # Random-C-Programs
-Variousprograms I created to develop my proficiency with C++.
+Various programs I created to develop my proficiency with C++.

 <b>Num-bits: </b><br>
 This program takes as input a positive integer, and outputs the fewest number of bits it takes to represent that integer in binary.
 For example, on input 12, the output is "12 can be represented using 4 bits."<br>